demoghe/TimeDifference-2/README.md

+test
+111
+te
 ## About
+22
 [Homeslice.in](http://homeslice.in) started as a static page to compare two timezones and has evolved into a much more full-featured client side app.

 I used [Moment Timezone][1] which uses [The Time Zone Database][2] as the source of city timezone data:

-> The Time Zone Database (often called tz or zoneinfo) contains code and data that represent the history of local time for many representative locations around the globe.
+> The Time Zone Database (often called tz or zoneinfo) contains code and data that represent the history of local time for many representative locations a1round the globe.
 It is updated periodically to reflect changes made by political bodies to time zone boundaries, UTC offsets, and daylight-saving rules.

 Moment Timezone provides a copy of this data from 2010–2020.
 So times *should* update correctly with daylight savings.